 Assets are resources for a business; assets are of two types namely current assets and non-current assets.
 Current assets are those assets which are equivalent to cash or will get converted into cash within a time frame one year.
 Non-current assets are those assets which will not get converted into cash within one year and are noncurrent in nature.

 Current assets consist of cash and equivalents, which is generally the first line item on the asset side of the balance sheet when a balance sheet is prepared based on liquidity.
-Cash equivalents are generally commercial papers that a company invest which is as liquid as cash.
-Other current assets are accounts receivables which the amount of money the company owes from the debtors to whom they have sold their goods on credit.
+Cash equivalents usually are commercial papers that a company invests, which is as liquid as cash.
+Other current assets are accounts receivables, which the amount of money the company owes from the debtors to whom they have sold their goods on credit.

-Another very important current asset inventories; any business needs to maintain a certain level of inventory for running the business both high and low levels of inventory are not desirable by a company.
+Another significant current asset inventories; any business needs to maintain a certain level of inventory for running the business, both high and low levels of inventory are not desirable by a company.
 Other current assets include deferred income taxes and prepaid revenue.

 - Current assets are those assets that are equivalent to cash or will get converted into cash within a time frame one year.
 Non-current assets or long term assets are those assets which will not get converted into cash within one year and are non-current in nature.

-- Current assets when sold are considered as trading profits and are subject to corporate tax.
-On the other hand, whenever long term assets are sold, that is considered as capital gain and capital gain tax is applicable in that case.
+- Current assets, when sold, are considered as trading profits and are subject to corporate tax.
+On the other hand, whenever long term assets are sold, that is regarded as capital gain, and capital gain tax is applicable in that case.

-- Current assets are not subject to revaluation in generally, only in some cases inventories may be subject to revaluation.
-Long term assets like PP&E needs to be revalued by the company.
+- Current assets are not subject to revaluation in general, only in some cases inventories may be subject to revaluation.
+Long term assets, like PP&E, needs to be revalued by the company.
 Whenever the market value of a tangible asset decreases compared to the book value of that asset.
-The company needs to revalue that assets book value and the difference in reported as a loss in the income statement for that period.
+The company needs to revalue that assets book value and the difference is reported as a loss in the income statement for that period.

 |Basis||Current assets||Non-current assets|

-Assets are the resources required by a company in order to run and grow its business. current assets and noncurrent assets combined to form the total assets required by a company.
-Long term assets are required for the long term purposes of business like land equipment and machinery which are needed for the long term of business.
+Assets are the resources required by a company to run and grow its business.
+Current assets and noncurrent assets combined to form the total assets required by a company.
+Long term assets are required for the long term purposes of business like land equipment and machinery, which are needed for the long term of business.

-This has been a guide to the Current vs Non-Current Assets.
+This article has been a guide to the Current vs. Non-Current Assets.
 Here we discuss the top differences between Current and Non-Current Assets along with infographics and comparison table.
 You may also have a look at the following articles –